 Amanda entertained the idea of a practice filled with highly appreciative clients.
-Finding other chiropractors similar to Brenda was appealing.
+Finding other chiropractors similar to Brenda appealed to her.
 She loved taking over their books so they were free to do what they enjoyed most.
-Numbers were fun for her.
+Numbers are fun for her.

 The local chiropractors association met monthly.
 Brenda invited her to attend as a guest.